 In most circumstances, admission to the TEP is a prerequisite for enrollment in upper level professional Education curriculum courses (EDUC 320, 330, 340/345, 341, or 360, 361, 362, or 363; or Music: 332, 333a, 333b).
 Plan to submit program application materials spring semester sophomore year after completing EDUC 225 and enrolling in EDUC 255 or after completing Music 132, and technique courses for Music Education students.
-Elementary and secondary candidates are required to complete an admissions interview, written essay and create an Educator Licensure Information Account.
+Elementary and secondary candidates are required to set up an ELIS account, complete an application, student teaching agreement form, resume, & TEP essay.
 Consult with your advisor if you need to defer application until fall semester of the junior year.
 You will be notified of the application exact deadline in advance of the due date but typically around the March 1st timeline for spring semester of sophomore year and either March 1st or November 1st for transfer students.